groonga/groonga/doc/source/reference/commands/column_create.rst

        search.

        You must specify this flag to create a full text search index column.
-See also ref:`column-create-index-full-text-search` for
+See also :ref:`column-create-index-full-text-search` for
        details.

        Position support requires additional spaces.
 If you don't need